HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Conclusion

 \section{Conclusion}

 In this paper, we investigate the layer-wise attention patterns of vision encoders and reveal that middle layers predominantly capture object-centric features, while deeper layers emphasize global representations.
-Motivated by this insight, we propose HiPrune, a model-agnostic and training-free token pruning method for VLMs that leverages the hierarchical attention structure within the vision encoder.
-HiPrune strategically selects anchor, buffer, and register tokens to effectively balance computational efficiency and model performance.
-Extensive experiments across diverse VLM architectures demonstrate the robustness and generality of HiPrune, which consistently achieves state-of-the-art results while significantly reducing computational overhead.
-We believe our findings offer valuable perspectives on the internal representation of vision encoders and anticipate that HiPrune will facilitate more efficient deployment of VLMs and inspire future research in this direction.
+Motivated by this, we propose HiPrune, a model-agnostic and training-free token pruning method that leverages the hierarchical attention structure within the vision encoder.
+HiPrune mainly preserves anchor, buffer, and register tokens, and an optional set of visual tokens selected by similarity with text embeddings.
+Extensive experiments across diverse VLMs demonstrate the robustness and generality of HiPrune, which achieves state-of-the-art results while significantly reducing computational overhead.
+We believe our findings offer valuable perspectives on the internal representation of vision encoders, and HiPrune will facilitate more efficient deployment of VLMs and inspire future research in this direction.